 - In your local.recorder_config.yml, add the path to the folder to the custom_ca_certificate field.
 For example, <DevWeb root>\cert\custom_cert.
 For more information on using the local.recorder_config.yml file, see Custom configuration for the Proxy Recorder.

-When recording scripts on Linux under a root user session and using the launchBrowser argument, Chrome cannot be launched.
-The Chrome browser does not support this configuration.
+The Chrome browser cannot be launched when recording scripts on Linux under a root user session and using the launchBrowser argument.
+Chrome does not support this configuration.

-Workaround: Log in a different user, or manually launch the browser.
+Workaround: Log in as a different user, or manually launch the browser.